 A. He gave up his reputation.

 He grew up in the richest country and in the richest house.
 He grew up playing with the king’s children.
 He was the nephew of the king’s children.
 He got the same education.
 The very best university education there was: with guest professors from Babylon, from Greece and from other places.
 He was a smart baby.
 He got all of that.
 His mother was always saying, “Well, have you looked the girls over?
 Look at her, how beautiful she is.
 Look at her, how rich her parents are.”
 Ha, ha, ha!
 Then he began to feel, maybe this is all nice, but maybe I could do something more worthwhile with my life.
 He began to feel bad about the other millions of people, who were being mistreated and misused.
 “I’ve got to do something.”
 “You-rotter!”
 He stopped this guy and he gave him a knock with his fist in his face.
 The guy dropped dead right there, but that wasn’t God’s plan.
 Sometimes our anger gets the best of us.
 Now, of course, in the New Testament we read that he gave up these riches of his own free will.
 He simply wanted to be identified with his poor people and help them.
 Moses gave up his reputation.
-It did not work out exactly as he had planned, but he gave up not only his money but also his whole luxurious lifestyle.
+It did not work out exactly as he had planned, but he gave up not only his money but also his whole luxurious ______________.
 That’s financial freedom.
 He gave up his reputation.
 Moses was a financial hero.
 Are you protective of your reputation?
 Is your reputation bringing in more “dough” than last year?
 Just how financially free are you?
 Should we classify you as a hero?

 B. Moses gave up his life of ease.